-During the three and six months ended October 31, 2020, we recognized a \$2.1 million loss and a \$0.5 million loss, respectively, on the change in the fair value of our warrant liability (2019 - \$27.8 million gain and a \$47.6 million gain, respectively).
-The changes in fair value were based on several factors including changes in the market price of our shares to CAD\$1.04 on October 31, 2020 from CAD\$0.83 on April 30, 2020, and to CAD\$1.19 on October 31, 2019 from CAD\$4.01 on April 30, 2019, the revaluation of 3.4 million liability-classified warrants issued in the current period, as well as decreases in the remaining terms of the various series of warrants, and changes in estimated future volatility of our common shares.
+During the eight months ended December 31, 2020, we recognized a \$4.1 million gain on the change in the fair value of our warrant liability (year ended April 30, 2020 -\$52.4 million gain).
+The changes in fair value were based on several factors including changes in the market price of our shares to CAD\$0.94 on December 31, 2020 from CAD\$0.83 on April 30, 2020 and CAD\$4.01 on April 30, 2019, the revaluation of 3.7 million liability-classified warrants issued in the current period, as well as decreases in the remaining terms of the various series of warrants, and changes in estimated future volatility of our common shares.
 Gains and losses resulting from the revaluation of warrant liability are non-cash and do not impact our cash flows.